 Disabling right-click can help you prevent image theft from amateurs, but it will not fix the problem entirely.

 For example, instead of using the copy feature, I could use the Snipping tool.
 This is a free option that is built into every PC.
 Another way would be to simply take a screenshot using the print screen button.

 However, using either of these methods will require some photo editing software and knowledge on how to use them.
 Thus, while disabling right-click is uncommon, it is still quite effective at preventing equal quality copies from appearing elsewhere.

 Protect Your Work

 The point of disabling right-click in WordPress is to protect your work from being stolen.
-In reality, if someone really wants to take your image there are multiple ways to do it.
+In reality, if someone really wants to take your image there are multiple ways to do it., like watermarks.

 Why do you want to disable right-click for images in WordPress?
 What steps do you take to ensure your content isn’t stolen?